telerik/maui-docs/controls/datagrid/aggregates/styling.md

 ---
 title: Aggregate Styling
 page_title: .NET MAUI DataGrid Documentation - Aggregate Styling
-description: "Learn how to style the group footer, header, and column footer of the Telerik UI for .NET MAUI DataGrid when its data is aggregated."
+description: Learn how to style the group footer, header, and column footer of the Telerik UI for .NET MAUI DataGrid when its data is aggregated.
 position: 3
 slug: datagrid-aggregates-styling
 ---